frankvegadelgado/finlay/README.md

 Install Python >=3.8.

-## Install Finlay's Library and its Dependencies with:
+## Install Aegypti's Library and its Dependencies with:

 ```
-pip install finlay
+pip install aegypti
 ```

 ---